-The third edition of the Adult Vaccination Newsletter has been released featuring the new World Coalition on Adult Vaccination logo!
+The fourth edition of the Adult Vaccination Newsletter was released last month, and features updates from several World Coalition on Adult Vaccination member organisations!

-As the end of the year is approaching, the newsletter focuses on the work that has been accomplished in 2016 by the IFA, and its many partners, collaborators, supporters and friends within and alongside the World Coalition on Adult Vaccination.
+The newsletter looks ahead to 2017 initiatives focusing on adult vaccination to be undertaken by the IFA, and its many partners, collaborators, supporters and friends within and alongside the World Coalition on Adult Vaccination.

-Read the Adult Vaccination Newsletter here and learn about the work of the IFA and the members of the World Coalition on Adult Vaccination in the field of adult vaccination.
+Read the Adult Vaccination Newsletter here and learn about the work of the IFA and the members of the World Coalition on Adult Vaccination in the fields of adult vaccination and ageing.

 Adult Vaccinations on the World Platform:

 On 21st – 23rd June 2016 the IFA and COTA Queensland convened the IFA 13th Global Conference on Ageing in Brisbane Australia.
 Adult vaccinations was the major focus for the first day of the IFA Conference with:

 Keynote Address: Prof Raina MacIntyre, Head of the School of Public Health and Community Medicine at University of New South Wales and Professor of Infectious Disease Epidemiology